The Ultimate Flat Lay Photography Guide for Wedding Photographers

 Essential Equipment for Stunning Flat Lays

-While you don't need specialized gear to create beautiful flat lays, certain tools make the process significantly easier and more consistent.
-Your camera and lens choices directly impact the final result, but equally important is the surface you shoot on.
+You don't need specialized gear to create beautiful flat lays, but certain tools make the process significantly easier and more consistent.

 A 50mm prime lens is the workhorse for flat lay photography.
 Its versatility, sharpness, and ability to work in various lighting conditions make it ideal.
 A 35mm lens works well in tighter spaces, while an 85mm or 100mm macro lens is perfect when you want to isolate specific details or capture intricate textures like lace or engraving.
 Avoid wide-angle lenses because they create distortion that makes rectangular items like invitations appear warped.